 Grief Group:

 This group is designed for students who have experienced the death of a loved one.
-Members are invited to share their experiences of grief.
-In doing so, students will have the opportunity to be supported by other students who have experienced similar losses.
+Members are invited to share their experiences of grief in this safe space.
+In doing so, students will have the opportunity to obtain support from other students who have experienced similar losses, process their feelings in community, and create a sense of hope for the future.

 Date: Fridays